KennyRotella/hw1/README.md

-***IF IT IS BAD FORMATTED SET 4 CHAR TABS OR USE THE README.PNG*** The file with instructions must be a .txt file and must contain (at least):
+<pre>The file with instructions must be a .txt file and must contain (at least):

 - Student ID ("Person Code"), name and surname of all team members 10634706 Massimo Del Tufo